THE ART INSTALLATION

 Manufacturing Team: David Poisson, Lisandre Coulombe, Manon Guiraud,

 Production: Alain Lavallée

 Thanks to Julie Carmel and Sandra Berrouard who served as models for the casts.

-Discover Les Bulles, an immersive art installation for all audiences!
+Discover Bubbles, an immersive art installation for all audiences!
 Take your audience on a sensory journey through sound, image, and texture!

-Les Bulles is a preamble to the show in creation Thresholds, presenting a multifaceted visual and vivid work: a multi-layered and nuanced story of life through different disciplines and different points of view.
+Bubbles is a preamble to the show Thresholds, presenting a multifaceted visual and vivid work: a multi-layered and nuanced story of life through different disciplines and different points of view.

 This new work by Théâtre Incliné offers a fresh approach to experience your venue and bring your theaters and events to life with a flexible, immersive, and creative artistic experience.
 Allowing the spectators to immerse themselves as closely as possible to the installations, they become characters themselves and are transported to the heart of the story.